 British Clamp Down

 Though contemporary Southerners likewise saw the initial tea dumping as inappropriate, they sided with Massachusetts when Britain overreacted by closing Boston’s harbor (allowing shipping in Salem), barring hometown jury trials (sending cases to England), and dismantling the colony’s locally-elected government.
 Boston merchant John Andrews wrote his brother-in-law in Philadelphia that the British threatened to “make the town a desolate wilderness…with grass growing in the streets.”
 They also mandated that troops could now stay in citizens’ homes.
 Redcoats were rough characters that men didn’t want sleeping under the same roofs as their wives and daughters.
-This 2nd Quartering Act later led Americans to bar the practice in the 3rd Amendment to the Constitution (you may have wondered why you have the constitutional right to not host soldiers against your will).
+This 2nd Quartering Act later led Americans to bar the practice in the Third Amendment to the Constitution.
+You may have wondered, if you’ve read the Bill of Rights, why you have the constitutional right to not host soldiers against your will.

 In a separate act meant to appease French settlers to the north and west — but one that was interpreted by Americans as being aimed at them — the British declared Catholicism the official state religion of Quebec and (at least according to American patriots) banned self-government there.
 The British were actually enacting traditional French civil codes and making sure French citizens could vote along with the British.
 Though French Canada was vanquished in 1763 as a political entity, their settlers weren’t forced to evacuate; Québécoirs speak French to this day.